Alkaloids, Kratom Guides

 What Does 9-Hydroxycorynantheidine Do & How Does It Work?

-The primary effects of 9-hydroxycorynantheidine are analgesic in nature.
+The primary effects of 9-hydroxycorynantheidine are soothing in nature.
 Given that this is a minor alkaloid, there is comparatively little research available compared to major alkaloids, like mitragynine and 7-hydroxymitragynine.
 We’ll discuss the known effects of 9-hydroxycorynantheidine below.

 2. Relaxant